Animal Eyes loves Rottweilers and wants the world to know the truth about these beautiful yet misunderstood dogs.

-Despite some negative views about the breed, Rottweilers are one of the most popular dogs in America and were once used in the military and police.
+Despite some negative views about the breed, Rottweilers are one of the most popular dogs in America.
 Even though they can have a bad rap at times, they continue to be popular because they can be a valuable and loving addition to the right family.
 Here are some things to remember when buying your first Rottweiler puppy.

 Buying Your First Rottweiler Puppy